abhinag007/Personal-Assistant/JARVIS_Development_Plan.md

 ### A1.
 Latency / real-time voice feel — **Impact: High · Difficulty: High**
 The single biggest "does it feel like Jarvis" factor.
 Sub-1.5s to first word means STT, LLM, and TTS must overlap, and models must stay warm.
 Any blocking call in the loop kills the feel.
+- **Approach (build-first, optimize-last):** don't over-optimize early.
+Build the full working pipeline, let **LangSmith trace every component's timing** (§2A.5), then in a dedicated pass attack the slowest spans with real data.
+Guardrail: *measure* TTFW from Phase 1 (one cheap number) even though you don't *optimize* it until later — so drift is visible.
+Tracking ≠ optimizing.
-- **Mitigation:** stream everything (partial STT → partial tokens → sentence-chunked TTS); keep models resident; run all heavy work off the brain loop on the worker pool; measure TTFW (time-to-first-word) as a first-class metric from day one.
+- **Mitigation (during the optimization pass):** stream everything (partial STT → partial tokens → sentence-chunked TTS); keep models resident; run all heavy work off the brain loop on the worker pool.
-- **Handled when:** median TTFW < 1.5s on your hardware across 20 varied prompts.
+- **Handled when:** median TTFW < 1.5s on your hardware across 20 varied prompts, achieved by fixing the specific spans the traces flagged.

 ### A2.
-Local model reasoning ceiling — **Impact: High · Difficulty: High (partly unfixable)**
+Local model reasoning ceiling — **Impact: High · Difficulty: Medium (design-solved)**
-A 7–8B local model is meaningfully weaker at planning/tool-orchestration than OpenAI.
-Building on OpenAI then swapping local risks a quality cliff.
+A 7–8B local model is weaker at planning/tool-orchestration than frontier cloud models. **Resolved by making the brain selectable per task (§1/§20):** local for simple/private work, a **GPU-hosted bigger local model** or **Claude/OpenAI API** for hard reasoning.
+So the ceiling is a routing choice, not a wall.
-- **Mitigation:** keep tool schemas strict so the model orchestrates rather than free-reasons; complexity router (§20) sends hard tasks to bigger models; **build the adapter conformance suite early** and run it against local models continuously so the cliff is visible, not a surprise at Phase 5.
+- **Mitigation:** keep tool schemas strict so the model orchestrates rather than free-reasons; complexity router escalates hard tasks up the ladder (local → big-local → cloud); cloud escalation is flagged since it leaves the PC; build the adapter conformance suite early so quality per brain is measurable.
-- **Handled when:** the conformance suite passes ≥ target threshold on Qwen3/Gemma, and you've consciously accepted the gap for tasks it can't.
+- **Handled when:** the escalation ladder works end-to-end (a hard task correctly routes to a stronger brain with your consent), and the conformance suite runs across all three brains.

 ### A3.
 Always-on resource contention — **Impact: High · Difficulty: Medium**
 Wake-word listener + STT + LLM + TTS + background brain + nightly consolidation all competing for CPU/GPU.
 Naively, background work will stutter your voice or cook the machine.